ovh/docs/pages/platform/databases/mongodb_01_concept_capabilities/guide.en-us.md

 Furthermore, user creation from the MongoDB Shell is unsupported: You need to use the OVHcloud API or the OVHcloud Control Panel in order to manage your clusters' users.

-## Feedback

-Visit our dedicated Discord channel: <https://discord.gg/PwPqWUpN8G>.
-Ask questions, provide feedback and interact directly with the team that builds our databases services.
+## We want your feedback!

+We would love to help answer questions and appreciate any feedback you may have.
 Join our community of users on <https://community.ovh.com/en/>.

+Are you on Discord?
+Connect to our channel at <https://discord.gg/PwPqWUpN8G> and interact directly with the team that builds our databases service!